lucapette/website/content/writing/the-appeal-of-static-typing.md

 professional career.
 The language and its ecosystem felt powerful but unproductive.

-In 2009, I started looking for something different.
+In 2009, I finally was in a position to start looking for something different.
 That's how I found Ruby and Ruby on Rails.
-As an exercise, I tried to build a prototype version of a product my team was working on for a week or so.
-I got to feature parity in less than day.
-My programming world was shattered in minutes.
+As an exercise, I tried to build a prototype version of a new product my team had been working on for a couple of weeks.
+I got to feature parity in less than day!

 The euphoria kept me going for a few years: meta-programming was cool, RSpec was cool, Sequel was cool.
-The community was fantastic: it was inclusive and engaging.
+The Ruby community was fantastic: it was inclusive and engaging.

 While I loved the language and its ecosystem, I was always uncomfortable putting Ruby applications to production.
-I often trivialised the experience saying "No matter ho many tests we add, we still ship typos to production".
+I often trivialised the experience saying "No matter how many tests we add, we still ship typos to production".

 Around 2013, I started looking into around for something more solid, possibly faster.
 I found Go.
-The language wasn't as pretty but I loved how robust programs felt as soon as they compiled.
+The language wasn't pretty but I loved how robust programs felt as soon as they compiled.
 Even though it was early days for the Go community, the tooling around the language was already advanced compared Ruby (with the obvious exception of dependency management).

 I then went back and forth between Ruby and Go for a few years.
-I also shared a longish article about [my experience with Go]({{< ref "/writing/my-experience-with-go" >}} "my experience with go") in 2017.
+In 2017, I summarised [my experience with Go]({{< ref "/writing/my-experience-with-go" >}}
+"my experience with go") in a longish article.

-Around that time, I started getting much deeper into Apache Kafka.
-I had already wrote Kafka applications in C, Ruby, JavaScript, and Go so I knew that to exploit Kafka's potential, I had to write applications on the JVM.
+Around that time, my interest for Apache Kafka and for streaming systems started to peak.
+I had already wrote Kafka applications in C, Ruby, JavaScript, and Go so I knew that to exploit Kafka's potential, I had to write for the JVM.
 The official libraries offered so much more than the community ones and Kafka Streams, a wonderful streaming library I was very keen on using, was only available for JVM.

 So I reluctantly went back to Java.
 I told myself "well it's going to be unproductive but I won't have to write my own Kafka Streams library".
 I was _so wrong_ about the productivity part, it's almost funny to write it down now.

-The developer experience had improved a few orders of magnitude since 2008 so, before I knew it, I did only Java for a few years.
+The developer experience had improved a few orders of magnitude since 2008.
+Spring had introduced Spring Boot and the old days of XMLs configurations were gone.
+The IDEs were so much faster!
+Before I knew it, I did only Java for a few years.

 This journey is a circle: Java was my first professional programming language, and it's now my last.
-While the circle interesting in itself, the languages I went through are not what fascinates me about the journey.
+While the circle is interesting in itself, the languages I went through are not what fascinates me.
+Especially in the context of an article about the appeal of static typing.

 Here's what stands out to me:

 - Every time I changed languages, the reasons had nothing to do with language features.
 Also, I was definitely not framing my choice as dynamically typed versus statically typed.
-- Despite I never cared much for language features, nowadays I actively try to avoid working with dynamically typed languages.
+- Despite I never cared much for language features, nowadays I try to avoid working with dynamically typed languages.
 After 2 decades of programming, I developed opinions about programming languages 🙃

 With this circular journey in mind, let's dive into what makes me say "yep, I'm not going to do dynamically typed languages any more".